Project Excel FAQ

 1. What credentials are needed to teach a Project EXCEL course?

-- Credentials for liberal arts courses include a master’s degree in the subject/content area or a master’s degree in a non‐related area with 18 graduate hours in the subject/content area.
+- Credentials for liberal arts courses include a master’s degree in the discipline, or an out-of-field master’s degree with 18 graduate hours in the discipline.

-- Credentials for career and technical courses typically include a bachelor degree in the subject/content area or an associate’s degree in the subject/content area with a minimum of 2 years occupational experience.
-Consideration for these courses may also be based upon licensures, certifications, and professional experience.
+- Credentials for career and technical courses will vary by discipline.
+Some areas require a bachelors degree in the discipline, plus a minimum number of years of industry experience, while others may require an associate’s degree in the discipline, and a minimum number of years of industry experience.
+Consideration for CTE courses may also be based upon a combination of education, licensures, certifications, and/or professional work experience.

 2. What courses are offered through Project EXCEL?

 VU offers a large variety of liberal arts and career and technical courses for dual credit.
 Many are listed on Indiana’s Core Transfer Library list: www.TransferIN.net.
 Please see the Course Listing and Placement Chart, located on our website, for a full list of available courses.

 3. What are the eligibility requirements for students to participate in Project EXCEL?

 Project EXCEL courses are available to eligible high school students who, when applicable, meet the minimum placement scores or prerequisite course requirements, required to participate.
 Please see the Course Listing and Placement Chart, located on our website, for more information.

 4. Do schools have to use the same textbook used on campus?